sverrirs/ruvsarpur/README.md

 python ruvsarpur.py --pid 4849075 --force
 ```

-If recoding history has been lost, files copied between machines or they are incorrectly labelled as previously recorded there is a `--softforce` switch available.
+If recoding history has been lost, files copied between machines or they are incorrectly labelled as previously recorded there is a `--checklocal` switch available.

 When this switch is specified the script will check to see if the video file exists on the user's machine before attempting a re-download.
-If it doesn't exist then it will
-start the download, if the file exists it will skip it.
+If it doesn't exist then it will start the download, if the file exists it will record it's pid as recorded and skip re-downloading it.
 ```
-python ruvsarpur.py --pid 4849075 --softforce
+python ruvsarpur.py --pid 4849075 --checklocal
 ```

 # Advanced uses